CmpArt/CmpArt/README.md

-Hi, I am Artem
+Hi, man, here you can watch my c# code and critic it!
-I am .NET Developer
+I am coding now in Unity, .NET .
-and I will send my ASP.NET.Core projects here